drthomasfbrown/drthomasfbrown.github.io/_posts/2015-10-10-youtube2timecode.md

 3) In Youtube, navigate to your video and turn on the CCs.
 Use [keepsubs.com](keepsubs.com) to download the Youtube CC as a .srt file.

-4) Generate Anki cards with subs2srs as normal.
+4) Now that you have synced video and .srt files, you can generate Anki cards with subs2srs as normal.